 If it’s an indexing issue, then you need to move explorer.
 Though, instead of moving it.
 I suggest you copy it inside the system32 folder.
 Many users was able to solve explorer crashing problem with this solution.
 So, I suggest you give it a try.
 But, before trying out this solution.
 Make sure File Explorer is closed.

 Note: If Windows Explorer is crashing after a few minute of opening it.
 Then only, you can try this solution.

-1. Open C:\Windows folder.
-And, then copy explorer.exe by right-click on it.
+1. Open the C:\Windows folder.
+And, then copy explorer.exe by right-clicking on it.